 The biggest factor that drives a consumer to purchase is what they see their peers using, wearing, or consuming.
 Remember this when determining goals and designing your content strategy.

 Businesses, on the other hand, aren’t concerned with fitting in or following the crowd.
-They simply want the product or service that best fits their needs, for the best price.
+B2B Content marketing strategy simply want the product or service that best fits their needs, for the best price.

 Key Takeaway: Regardless of your industry or who you’re targeting with your content, you’re likely to share similar top-level goals – namely, building brand awareness and encouraging engagement around your content.